Debanjan-C/DATA-690-WANG/Course-Notes.md

     - `scipy.integrate` - Numerical Integration routines and diferential equation solvers.
     - `scipy.linalg` - Linear algebra routines and matrix decompositions extending beyond those provided in `numpy.linalg`.
+    - `scipy.stats` - A continuous and discrete probability distributions like density functions, samplers, continuous distribution functions.
+It is also used for multiple statistical tests and descriptive statistics.